jamesTrading/Portfolio-Timing-Tool/README.md

 a buy signal based on MFI being low, and the MACD starting to being coming together.

 Attached in the files is the python code as well as a few excel sheets that show more of the output.

+As an extension on this I created a technical screener that would look through the securities I want to invest into and tell me if it is a technically good time to invest in those securities.
+This will assist with better timing and active participation in timing the entries into the market.